S02 E01 – What is the purpose of Life, and how to find yours?

 Episode 35 – The fundamental attribution error & how to avoid it (4 min)

 “He who blames others has a long way to go on his journey.
-He who blames himself is halfway there.
-He who blames no one has arrived.”

 ZEN PROVERB

-Most people wish to become better at handling and resolving conflicts, but out of the dozen or so things that get in the way, one of the main blockers is thefundamental attribution error.
+Most people wish to become better at handling and resolving conflicts, but out of the dozen or so things that get in the way, one of the main blockers is the fundamental attribution error.

 It sounds like a bit of a mouthful, but it is actually one of the easiest cognitive biases to understand.
 Of course the precursor being that you actually want to understand better rather than seek validation for what you think is already right.